creme332/abacusLite/README.md

 # 🕓 History

 # 🔨 To-Do
-- [ ] Make website responsive.
 - [ ] Add sitemap.
+- [ ] Prevent user from clicking beads in a correct abacus column.
+- [ ] Fix merging beads glitch in zen mode.
+- [ ] Add a diagram showing skeleton and class names.
+- [ ] Implement rush mode.
+### ✔ Done
+- [x] Add explanation when overflow occurs.
+- [x] Label cells for num1 and num2.
-- [ ] Allow only 1 digit in each cell.
+- [x] Allow only 1 digit in each cell.
 (Use textarea)
-- [ ] create  a function updateCounter(column)
-- [ ] prevent user from changing a correct abacus column
-### ✔ Done
+- [x] Make website responsive.
 - [x] During autofill, prevent user from using abacus.
-- [x] use color coding in instruction instead of column 0,1.,,,
+- [x] use color coding in instruction instead of column 0,1...
 - [x] Add project social media preview.
 - [x] Convert shiftGap into async function